tao200ok/expresso/README.md

 ### 5. _Remove a menu_

-Permanently removes a menu from the system using the supplied menuId, if that menu has no related menu items.
-It fails with a 400 response code if the menu has items in it.
-You must first remove
+Permanently removes a menu from the system using its menuId, if that menu has no related items.
+It fails with a 400 response code if any related items remains.
+All related menu items must first be [removed](#remove_menu).

 > NOTE: menuId is required for this request.